-- 36. Approve key policies under the Code of Business Ethics relating to the Committee's mandate and the Commodity Risk Policy. - 37.
-Review and recommend any material changes to the Delegation of Authority Policy. - 38.
+- 35. Approve key policies under the Code of Business Ethics relating to the Committee's mandate and the Commodity Risk Policy. - 36.
+Review and recommend any material changes to the CEO's authority in the financial authority matrix attached to the Delegation of Authority Policy. - 37.
 On an annual basis, review the Committee mandate and recommend any changes.